-An American original and is among the first washed rind cheeses produced in the U.S. It was developed in 1877 by John Jossi, a Swiss born cheesemaker.
+Aged Brick is an American original and is among the first washed rind cheeses produced in the U.S. It was developed in 1877 by John Jossi, a Swiss born cheesemaker.
 As Jossi did-Joe Widmer uses real brick to press his cheese, the same bricks his grandfather used in 1922.
-After pressing, the cheese is placed in a salt brine for 11 hours, then moved to a warm humid curing room where it is washed and turned daily for 7 days.
-It is then packed in parchment paper and foil where it reaches peak flavor at 4-5 months.
+After pressing, the cheese is placed in a salt brine for 8-9 hours, then moved to a warm humid curing room where it is washed and turned daily for 7 days.
+It is then packed in parchment paper and foil where it reaches peak flavor at 3-5 months.
+Some individuals also prefer to consume this cheese when it is milder around 2 months and it is entirely dependent upon palate and personal preferences.
 This semi-soft cheese has a pleasant, earthy flavor which intensifies with age.
 Widmer’s Aged Brick is also available with caraway seeds.